bcgov/nr-forest-client/frontend/README.md

     };
     options?: Array<CommonObjectType>; // for select, checkbox group, radio group addButtonText?: string; // for table
-    columns?: Array<CommonObjectType>; // for table and group },
+    subfields?: Array<CommonObjectType>; // for table and group },
   ...
   ]